 Invented in Japan, Renko charts ignore time and focus solely on price changes that meet a minimum requirement.
 In this regard, these charts are quite similar to Point & Figure charts.
-Instead of X-Columns and O-Columns, Renko charts use price bricks that represent a fixed price move.
-These bricks are sometimes referred to as blocks or boxes.
+Instead of X-Columns and O-Columns, Renko charts use price “bricks” that represent a fixed price move.
+These bricks are sometimes referred to as “blocks” or “boxes.”
+They move up or down in 45 degree lines with one brick per vertical column.
+Bricks for upward price movements are hollow while bricks for falling price movements are filled with a solid color (typically black).

 Renko charts can be based on closing prices or the high-low range by using the “field” setting in SharpCharts.
 Closing price means there is one data point per period and less volatility.
 The high-low range puts two data points into play and increases the fluctuations, which results in added bricks.
 The examples below show Renko charts for the S&P 500 and the box size is set at 10-points for both.
 The first chart is based on closing prices and the second is based on the high-low range.
 Notice that the Renko chart based on the high-low range fluctuates more than the close-only Renko chart.